nsat/oort-agent/README.md

- ident - identifier for syslog (default is to log to stderr) minfree - minimum free space to maintain; either ddM or dd% port - tcp port to listen on
+ ident - identifier for syslog (default is to log to stderr) minfree - minimum free space to maintain; either ddM or dd% port - tcp port to listen on level - logging level (debug, info, warn, error) can-interface - CAN interface name for healthcheck interface (e.g. can0) can-node-id - CAN node ID for healthcheck interface, required if -c is set

 Defaults:
  cleanup-timeout = 86400  cleanup-interval = 3600
  minfree = 20%
  port = 2005
+ level = warn
  ```

 ## How to install the OORT Agent